For Angela Yee And Other Silent Cisgender Black Women

 Desmond Tutu once said, "If you are neutral in situations of injustice, you have chosen the side of the oppressor."
 When you are silent, you are condoning the behavior.

-Yee's silence was partly responsible for the violent remarks made against transwomen.
+Yee's near reduction to silence was partly responsible for the violent remarks made against transwomen.
+Her inability to steer the conversation, to actively stop Duval is example of her allyship.
+The normalization of violence is real and often dangerous.
 Her complicity was a privilege, a celebration of her freedom to perform her womanhood and interpret her femininity without fear or suspicion or prioritization of the safety of Mock and other Black trans sisters.

-In order to address the role we play in violence against Black transwomen, we cannot be silent.
-We have to accept our privilege and unpack society’s gender expectations to ensure their humanity.
-We have to understand that our living as Black ciswomen is more attainable because we are closer to the gender conformity spectrum than our Black trans sisters.
+In order to address the role we play in violence against Black trans women, we cannot be silent or idle.
+We have to accept our privilege and disassemble society’s gender expectations to ensure their safety and humanity.
+We have to understand that as Black ciswomen, we are closer to the gender conformity spectrum than our Black trans sisters.
+We are at a far higher advantage because of our accessibility to womanhood.
 When we stay silent, we are seemingly accepting that the navigation of our gender comes at the expense of our Black trans sisters.
 Our complicity becomes violence in itself.

-If we continue to perpetuate society’s violent standards of violents to push ourselves closer to respectability and acceptability, we are responsible.
-We, too, wear blood on our hands.
+If we continue to sustain society’s harsh standards of beauty, we, too, are responsible.
+We wear the same blood on our hands as our cisgender male counterparts.
 It is on us and our allyship to end violence against Black women.
 We cannot fight for some Black women, if we do not mean all.
-To know freedom free of transmisogynistic violence means challenging our ideas of beauty and gender to save all of us.
+To know freedom, to live free of transmisogynistic violence means challenging our ideas of beauty and gender to save all of us.

-If we do not save ourselves, than who?
+If we do not save ourselves, then who will?